$0 Delaware Dispute Letter Starter Kit

 • Any written rejections you have already sent

-The "most recently agreed-upon IEP" question is answered by your records, not the school's.
-Districts can and do dispute which IEP governs pendency.
-If your records show you signed an IEP three years ago and have rejected every proposal since, pendency attaches to that three-year-old IEP — which may have substantially different services than what the school has been providing.
+The current-placement question is answered by your records, not the school's.
+Districts can and do dispute which placement governs pendency.
+Keep records showing the last placement agreed to and implemented before the due-process complaint, because it may have substantially different services from what the school later proposes.

 If your situation involves a DAP placement, a charter school dispute, or a formal complaint against a district, the Delaware IEP & 504 Advocacy Playbook walks through stay put strategy in the context of Delaware's specific procedures and escalation pathways.